SoCraTesUK/socrates-uk/tickets.md

 We sell tickets for the open space at £600.
 This will likely be reduced by [sponsorships][sponsorship_page], which will be equally applied to all tickets.
 We will refund the difference.

-The training day is £TBC.
+The training day is £350.
 There is an option to arrive the Wednesday evening for an extra £110 (accomodation + dinner & breakfast).

 <br>